krzysztofowsiany/c4-model-cinema-example/README.md

-Sample **CINEMA** example of Model C4 in .NET Core with EventStorming, ADR, ADL.
+Sample **CINEMA** example of Model C4 in .NET Core with EventStorming.
 ==============================================================

 ## Give a Star! :star: